tsbohc/tsbohc.github.io/p/1651261351/raw.md

 Because we are operating on vectors, the principles of linear algebra can be applied to them.
 We will use *cosine similarity*[^Read more about *cosine similarity* on [wikipedia](https://en.wikipedia.org/wiki/Cosine_similarity).] to determine the degree of similarity between two vectors, that is, to quantify their semantic similarity.

-Right now, our corpus is very specialised, but what if we had more contexts featuring more words?
+Right now, our corpus is highly specialised, but what if we had more contexts featuring more words?

 What if instead of 4 contexts, we had *a quarter of a million*?